10% discount on our annual software plan - Exclusive offer!

 Finally, you'll be able to attract the best people by having a workforce that's been there for a long time and by advertising career development.

-Get all of it done and reap the benefits together.
-Perhaps you could even put a career progression framework in place so your team members have a clear idea of where their career is going.
+Get all of it done and reap the benefits together – you can even put together personal development plans to help your team members progress.

 5. Continuous performance management makes development second nature